arunbharti-1/Secure-Password-Manager/readme.md

 ## Security Model

-- All sensitive data is encrypted using AES-256-GCM before storage
-- Master password never stored, only used for key derivation
+- Before storage: Each item is encrypted with AES-256-GCM using a fresh random IV; the auth tag is verified on decrypt.
+- Master password: Never stored.
+A unique salt + PBKDF2-HMAC-SHA-256 (250k) derive your vault key locally.
-- Encryption/decryption happens locally in memory
+- Runtime: Encryption/decryption happens in memory via the Web Crypto API.
-- Auto-lock feature prevents unauthorized access
-- Uses browser's Crypto API for secure random number generation
+- Randomness: Salts/IVs and generator output use crypto.getRandomValues.